Fundraising

 Work with lenders that report payments

 Consistently making loan or credit payments on time is an important part of establishing a strong business credit score — but it won’t have the necessary impact unless your lenders are reporting back to credit bureaus, so check to make sure that's the case.
-For example, with our Mercury IO Mastercard, we report IO payment history to Equifax and Dun & Bradstreet.
+For example, with our Mercury IO Mastercard, we report IO payment history to Experian, Equifax and Dun & Bradstreet.
 Since IO is a charge card requiring balances to be paid in full and on time each payment period, our reporting may have a positive impact on your business credit score.

 Manage debt responsibly